 Let $\bm{x}_t \in \mathbb{R}^d$ denote a $d$-dimensional stochastic process at time step $t$.
 In the time series inference problem, we aim to find the data generating distribution, $p(\bm{x}_1,\cdots,\bm{x}_T)$, from the time series data of length $T$.
-As discussed in \cite{GoodfellowBengio16}, RNN is a nonlinear extension of the state-space model.
-Using RNN, the challenging inference problem of learning the full joint probability distribution, $p(\bm{x}_1,\cdots,\bm{x}_T)$, can be converted into a set of simpler inference problems of estimating $p(\bm{x}_t|\bm{h}_t)$ for $t=1,\cdots,T$, in which $\bm{h}_t$ is the hidden state of RNN \cite{Yeo21}.
-Since the hidden state of RNN is a function of the past trajectory, \emph{i.e.}, $\bm{h}_t = f(\bm{x}_1,\cdots,\bm{x}_{t-1})$, RNN is capable of capturing a time-delay dynamics in the time series data \cite{Gers00}.
-Although RNN has shown outstanding performances in learning the long-time dependence and nonlinear time-marching operator from the data, this formulation still requires an assumption on the distributional property of the random variable, $\bm{x}_t$.
+As discussed in \cite{GoodfellowBengio16}, a RNN is a nonlinear extension of the state-space model.
+Using a RNN, the challenging inference problem of learning the full joint probability distribution, $p(\bm{x}_1,\cdots,\bm{x}_T)$, can be converted into a set of simpler inference problems of estimating $p(\bm{x}_t|\bm{h}_t)$ for $t=1,\cdots,T$, in which $\bm{h}_t$ is the hidden state of the RNN \cite{Yeo21}.
+Since the hidden state of a RNN is a function of the past trajectory, \emph{i.e.}, $\bm{h}_t = f(\bm{x}_1,\cdots,\bm{x}_{t-1})$, a RNN is capable of capturing the time-delay dynamics \cite{Gers00}.
+Although RNNs have shown outstanding performance in learning the long-time dependence and nonlinear time-marching operator from the data, it still requires an assumption on the distributional property of the random variable, $\bm{x}_t$.
 Usually, a multivariate Gaussian distribution with a diagonal covariance is assumed, \emph{i.e.},

 in which $\mu_i(\cdot)$ and $\sigma_i(\cdot)$ denote the functions for the mean and standard deviation of the Gaussian distribution \cite{chung15,Salinas20}.
-This assumption on the probability distribution of $\bm{x}_t$ significantly restricts the capability of RNN, as it only captures a unimodal distribution and also makes an independence assumption.
-To relax these restrictions, \cite{Yeo19} developed a RNN model to directly approximate the probability distribution using a numerical discretization, and \cite{Salinas19} proposed to use a low-dimensional Gaussian Copula to model the joint probability distribution.
+This assumption on the probability distribution of $\bm{x}_t$ significantly restricts the capability of RNNs, as it only captures a unimodal distribution and also makes an independence assumption.
+To relax these restrictions, \cite{Yeo19} developed a RNN model to directly approximate the probability distribution using numerical discretization, and \cite{Salinas19} proposed to use a low-dimensional Gaussian Copula to approximate the joint probability distribution.